NevadaComp4050/VivaMQ/Docs/WikiVault/fileHandling.md

 # Backend File Handling

-**Requirements**
+Requirements
 1. Files shall be linked with the uploader.
 2. Files shall be optionally linked with a db entity.
    1. Viva-Question: AI-output Format
-      - [ ] AI -> FE transformation
-   2. Submission: Accepted upload format
+   2.
-      - [x] pdf
-      - [ ] zip
-      - [ ] misc
-3. Files shall be accessible via a BE service for BE.processes.
+3. Files shall be accessible via a BE service for BE processes.
-4. Files shall be tracked by the database.

 ## Uploads/
 MVP solution is to store files to an uploads folder.